 - Begin with only a few popular social networking sites.
 This can help you understand your target demographic and how to engage them.

 - A Facebook business page.
 Whatever your business, Facebook has a market for you.
 You may use incentives or run a contest to promote your product and generate leads.

 - Create a Twitter account to communicate with relevant people.
 You can also use it to share news about your product, business, or industry.

 - Create a LinkedIn company page and update it often.
 It’s an excellent source of B2B SaaS customers.
 With LinkedIn Pulse, you can create articles and share content with relevant groups.
 Most prospective customers use LinkedIn to research a company before buying.

 2. Price appropriately

-The cost of a product is an important consideration.
+The cost of a new product is an important decision.
 If you don’t charge enough, you won’t be able to pay your bills.
 If you overcharge, you risk losing thousands of dollars in potential revenue.
-To avoid alienating clients or giving the impression that you can’t satisfy their demands, you must avoid overcharging.
+To avoid alienating new and existing customers or giving the impression that you can’t satisfy their demands, you must avoid overcharging.

 So what are your options?
-Here, the use of tiered pricing plays a part.
-It may be particularly useful for SaAS firms to cater to different buyer personas’ wants and budgets.
+Here, the use of a tiered pricing strategy plays a huge part.
+It may be particularly useful for a SaaS business to cater to different buyer personas’ wants and budgets.

-Tiered pricing is a strategy used by companies to tailor the pricing of their products and services to different audiences.
+Tiered pricing is a pricing strategy used by companies to tailor the price of their products and services to different audiences.
 Your selling price per unit must fall inside a specific pricing range in this model.
 You advance to the next tier after filling out the previous one.